HMS Vigilant (S30): Operational history

 In 2002, protestors from Trident Ploughshares breached security at Faslane Naval Base where the Vanguard-class submarines are based.
 Two protestors managed to spray paint Vigilant with the CND symbol and the word "Vile".

 Vigilant arrived at Devonport on 11 October 2008 for a major refit.
 Vigilant returned to the fleet on 27 March 2012 after her £300m refit.
 In 2013, she test fired her main weapon, a firing of the Trident D5 after three years.
 Vigilant returned from a patrol on 23 December 2016 before Christmas.

 In October 2017, it was revealed that the vessel's captain had been relieved of his command following allegations of an "inappropriate relationship" with a female crew member.
 Along with the captain, his executive officer was also removed from his post amid allegations of an improper relationship with a different female crew member.
 Later that month, it was reported that nine crew members had been dismissed for using cocaine.

+In 2020, 30 crew members tested positive for COVID following a port visit to the U.S. Navy’s SSBN base at Kings Bay, Georgia.
+The incident followed reports that sailors had breached isolation protocols by travelling off‑base.